 But what can you do to reduce the suffering?

-I reckon we all know a thing or two about dashed expectations over this last 18 months or so.
-Whether through lost experiences, shattered plans or separation from loved ones, no one escaped unscathed.
+I reckon we all know a thing or two about dashed expectations over this last few years.
+Whether through lost experiences, shattered plans or separation from loved ones, no one escaped unscathed from the pandemic and the turbulent times since then.
 But what is it that means some people suffer more acutely than others from the expectation gap?
 It’s an age old question.
 In the words of Shakespeare’s Hamlet: “To be, or not to be: that is the question: Whether 'tis nobler in the mind to suffer The slings and arrows of outrageous fortune, Or to take arms against a sea of troubles, And by opposing end them?”
 So the question is, should we accept the things that make us suffer or resist them?

 Letting go of Judgement is HARD

 Sometimes it’s really not easy to allow that gap to be experienced.
 That space between what we want and what happens is tricky.
 We don’t want a mouthful of spicy brine, we want sweet juicy sugar syrup!
 We need acceptance and non judgement but they sometimes need conscious effort to cultivate.

 So when the sh*t hits the fan (or the chilli juice hits your tongue), what can you do to smooth the ride?
 Step 1: PAUSE Those words uttered by Hamlet are a great start.
 To Be.
 It’s hard to be ok with things if we don’t actually stay present.
 Racing into doing (and distraction) is often our default but it doesn’t let us process what we feel.
 So can you let yourself be with what’s happening?
 To get to non judgement and letting go of needing things to be a certain way, we need to allow space for the opposite.
 When you pause, you might become really aware of the thoughts you have about the situation.
 “This is so unfair”, “this shouldn’t be happening”, “this sucks” “what should I do?”
 The good news is, they’re just thoughts….